Hippocratic Oath: Modern versions and relevance

 I will respect the hard-won scientific gains of those physicians in whose steps I walk, and gladly share such knowledge as is mine with those who are to follow.

 I will apply, for the benefit of the sick, all measures [that] are required, avoiding those twin traps of overtreatment and therapeutic nihilism.

 I will remember that there is art to medicine as well as science, and that warmth, sympathy, and understanding may outweigh the surgeon's knife or the chemist's drug.

 I will not be ashamed to say "I know not", nor will I fail to call in my colleagues when the skills of another are needed for a patient's recovery.

 I will respect the privacy of my patients, for their problems are not disclosed to me that the world may know.
 Most especially must I tread with care in matters of life and death.
-If it is given me to save a life and save life wherever possible within reason; this awesome responsibility must be faced with great humbleness and awareness of my own frailty.
+If it is given me to save a life, all thanks.
+But it may also be within my power to take a life; this awesome responsibility must be faced with great humbleness and awareness of my own frailty.
 Above all, I must not play at God.

 I will remember that I do not treat a fever chart, a cancerous growth, but a sick human being, whose illness may affect the person's family and economic stability.
 My responsibility includes these related problems, if I am to care adequately for the sick.

 I will prevent disease whenever I can, for prevention is preferable to cure.

 I will remember that I remain a member of society, with special obligations to all my fellow human beings, those sound of mind and body as well as the infirm.

 If I do not violate this oath, may I enjoy life and art, respected while I live and remembered with affection thereafter.
 May I always act so as to preserve the finest traditions of my calling and may I long experience the joy of healing those who seek my help.